 and worked as a dairy farmer.

 On March 15, 1941, James was inducted into the U.S. Army at Port Thomas, Kentucky.
 During his basic training, he attended tracked vehicle maintenance school and qualified as a tank mechanic and was assigned to Headquarters Company, 192nd Tank Battalion.

 The 192nd Tank Battalion was sent to Camp Polk, Louisiana, in the late summer of 1941, to take part in maneuvers.
 HQ Company did not actively take part in the maneuvers, but it did maintain the tanks, and other vehicles, of the battalion.
 After the maneuvers, the battalion was ordered to Camp Polk instead of returning to Ft.
 Knox.
-It was on the side of a hill, the battalion learned they were being sent overseas.
+It was on the side of a hill that the battalion learned they were being sent overseas.
 According to members of the battalion, General George Patton had selected them for this duty.
 Men too old to go overseas were given the chance to be released from federal service.
 Replacements for these men came from the 753rd Tank Battalion.

 Many of the members of the battalion were given leaves home so that they could say goodbye to family and friends.
 They returned to Camp Polk and traveled by train to San Francisco, California, and was ferried, on the U.S.A.T.
 General Frank M. Coxe, to Fort McDowell on Angel Island.
 On the island they were given physicals and inoculated for tropical diseases.
 Some men were held back for health issues but scheduled to join the battalion at a later date.
 Other men were simply replaced.